How Terriers Worked

 Rabbit Hunting using net

-This section is an extension of the above and outlines the type of work the terrier was required to do during the vital times when the terrier breeds began to evolve into those we know today.
+This section is an extension of the above and outlines the type of work the terrier was required to do during the vital times when terrier breeds began to evolve.
 This specialized work is the reason why different construction of the various terrier breeds was required.

 West Highland White Terriers Coupled